bhattlab/kraken2_classification/README.md

 The database stays in memory after loading, so it's very quick to run many samples consecutively.
 A loop over read files is one way to do this.
 Note that you can use the `--paired` option for classification of paired end reads.
 This improves classified percentages over concatenated pairs in my experience.
 The `--use-mpa-style` option formats the report to match metaphlan2 style reports.
 See the manual linked above for full options.

+### Snakemake workflow
+A workflow and configuration file are provided in this repo.
+By default, samples are classified using both the high quality and the complete genbank databases.
+Edit the `all` rule to change this behavior.
+Currently this depends on a list of sample names in the configuration file, and read files to be named following the sample name convention.

+There's a lot of logic in the snakemake to allow classification in a loop on a single node, without having to redo any previously classified samples.
+If you know a better way to do this, I'm all ears...

 ### Memory usage
 Memory usage depends on the database.
+For a rough estimate of memory requirements for a given db, check the size of the `hash.k2d` file, which has to fit completely in memory.
 The manual recommends at least 175GB for the standard database.
 In my experiene, usage maxes out at the following values:

-TODO
+- Genbank high quality: 64g
+- Genbank all: 256g

 You should request at least this much memory on a node you plan to do classification on.

 ### Time usage
 Kraken2 is very fast compared to kraken1 or other classification tools.
-After loading the database in memory the first time (about 5 minutes), subsequet runs proceed very quickly.
-Using 8 cores on SCG I had the following results with the genbank bacteria DB:
+After loading the database in memory the first time (about 5 minutes for genbank hq), subsequet runs proceed very quickly.
+Using 8 cores on SCG I had the following results with the genbank hq database:
 `10399748 sequences (2356.32 Mbp) processed in 85.562s (7292.8 Kseq/m, 1652.36 Mbp/m).`
 That's 85 seconds for a dataset with about 10 million read pairs.
 Obviously more cores can make things faster for larger datasets.

 ## Classification percentages
 I've evauluated some of the databases below on sets different metagenomic datasets, and compared the unclassified percentages to our old Kraken1 custom database.
-Overall, Kraken2 seems to do better.
-See this spreadsheet **TODO** for a summary of results.
+See [this spreadsheet](https://docs.google.com/spreadsheets/d/15nVMno4w4Q-DVO9tdp1DBpwKslOkLb2TVqnSnuEofTY/edit?usp=sharing) for a summary of results.
+Overall, Kraken2 with the high quality database classifies less reads than Kraken1 but much quicker.
+The full genbank database has increased classification percentages and speed.

 ## Available databases
 Specify the right database for your classification needs.
 To see if your organism of interest is present in a database (and therefore is able to be classified in your reads), search the `inspect.out` file in the database folder.
 If this has the name or taxonomic identifier you're interested in, you're good to go!
 In this example we see that crassphage is indeed present in the DB: